 - Ask you if you’ve had any problems with anesthesia in the past, including nausea or pain.

 - Talk with you about your comfort and safety during your procedure.

-When it’s time for your procedure, you will either walk into the operating room or be taken in on a stretcher.
+When it’s time for your procedure, you’ll either walk into the operating room or be taken in on a stretcher.
 A member of the operating room team will help you onto the operating bed.
 Compression boots will be placed on your lower legs.
-These gently inflate and deflate to help the circulation in your legs.
+These gently inflate and deflate to help blood flow in your legs.

-Your doctor will place the applicator with small, needle-like catheters through your skin and into your vagina, cervix or uterus.
+Your healthcare provider will place the applicator with small, needle-like catheters through your skin and into your vagina, cervix, or uterus.
 The exact location depends on where your HDR treatment will be delivered.
-Your doctor will decide how many catheters are needed based on the size of the area that’s being treated.
-The catheters will be held in place by a template, which is a small piece of plastic with holes in it.
+Your healthcare provider will decide how many catheters are needed based on the size of the area being treated.
+The catheters will be held in place by a template (small piece of plastic with holes in it).

-When all of the catheters are inserted, you will have a magnetic resonance imaging (MRI) scan to make sure they’re in the right place.
-This scan will also help your doctor finish the treatment planning process.
+When all the catheters are inserted, you’ll have a magnetic resonance imaging (MRI) scan to make sure they’re in the right place.
+This scan will also help your healthcare provider finish the treatment planning process.

 After the radiation is delivered, the tubes will be disconnected from the catheters and the treatment will end.Back to top